-The Las Vegas criminal defense lawyers of Adras & Altig can defend you against charges of:
+The Las Vegas criminal defense Attorney of Adras & Altig Can Defend You Against Charges Of:

 - Statutory Sexual Seduction – Statutory Rape.
 Nevada’s statutory sexual seduction law makes it illegal for a person who is 18 years old or older to have sex with a person under the age of 16, Nevada’s “age of consent.”
 This is a “strict liability crime,” which means a person is guilty regardless of knowledge of the victim’s age, or intent.
 A person age 18 to 20 may receive a year in jail and a fine up to $2,000 for statutory rape in Nevada.
 A person older than 21 may be sentenced to 1 to 10 years and fined up to $10,000.

 - Child Molestation.
 Any touching of a child under the age of 16 by someone 18 or older for purposes of sexual gratification is illegal in Nevada.
 Being convicted for “lewdness with child under 16 years” does not require contact with genitals, breasts, buttocks, or other “private” parts.
 If the child is 14 or 15 years old, a conviction could bring a sentence of 1 to 10 years and a fine of up to $10,000.
 If the child is younger than 14, the sentence could be life with possibility of parole after 10 years and a fine of up to $10,000.